puzzle/lightning-beer-tap/README.md

 # Lightning powered beer tap

 This project consists of multiple parts.
 To make things easier the `application.sh` provides a frontend to control everything.
 The different parts of the project are documented below.

 ## Parts list

 To build your own lightning powered beer tap you'll need the follwing parts.
-We got most of our parts from distibutors located in switzerland, but you can get them elsewhere as well.
+We got most of our parts from distibutors located in switzerland, but you can get them anywhere you want.

 | **Partname**                    | **Partnumber** | **Price / CHF**   |  **Distributor**          |
 | :------------------------------ | --------------:| ----------------: | :------------------------ |